 Not only will you get to learn about the products TAMCO manufactures, but you can also speak directly with the people who actually develop the products.

 “A big initiative behind bringing people down for the tour is to let teams walk away with a greater understanding of what we do here and the capabilities that are offered to them,” Moorhead said.
 “This building is not just for TAMCO; it’s a CES building.
-This is where you can bring customers.
-This is where you can give product feedback.
+This is where you can bring customers, where you can give product feedback.
 This is where you can help us create the products you want to use over the next few years.”

 Jordan McGinn, the Co-VP of TAMCO, can’t wait to receive even more customer feedback to help shape the company’s future.